 8. Tesco supermarkets in Cardiff, Wales, banned customers from strolling their aisles wearing pajamas in 2010.
 The ban didn’t stick.

 9 Taylor Swift inspired fans to hunt down the colorful squirrel pajamas that she wore in the music video for her hit song, “We Are Never Ever Getting Back Together,” which debuted in 2012.

 10. A world record for the largest pajama party was set on September 27, 2014, in Cheshire, UK, with 2,004 participants.
-In related news, the largest gathering of people wearing one-piece pajamas was held September 20, 2015, in Shantou, Guangdong, China, with a total of 1,879 attending.
+In related news, the largest gathering of people wearing one-piece pajamas was held on September 20, 2015, in Shantou, Guangdong, China, with a total of 1,879 attendings.